oidc-sweden/specifications/oidc-signature-extension.md

 ### 5.2.
 Response Requirements

-Claims that are representing the result of a signature operation, such as the `https://id.oidc.se/claim/userSignature` claim, MUST be delivered in the ID Token and never from the UserInfo endpoint.
+Claims that are representing the result of a signature operation, such as the `https://id.oidc.se/claim/userSignature` claim, MUST be delivered in the ID Token.

 If the signature operation does not succeed and a `https://id.oidc.se/claim/userSignature` claim can not be delivered the OpenID Provider MUST respond with an error.